2024-2025 Edition

 All the work of a course must be completed and submitted to the instructor by the last day of classes.
 The only exceptions to this are final examinations and, in courses without a registrar-scheduled final examination, significant assignments such as final take-home exams, semester-long projects, and term papers, which must be due no sooner than the first day, and no later than the last day, of the exam period, and preferably at the time slot reserved for the registrar-scheduled examination.
 A student who is unable to meet these deadlines, for the reasons listed below, may request the permission of the instructor to meet the requirement no later than 30 days after the last day of exams.
 If the instructor grants the extension, a grade of Incomplete (IN) must be submitted to the registrar at the time grades are due.
 Grades of Incomplete must be accompanied by a provisional grade.
 If the student does not submit the outstanding work in the course by the deadline, the provisional grade will become the final grade.

-All work is due by 5 p.m., 30 days after the last day of exams, unless an earlier date is stipulated by the instructor of if student is planning to participate in winter/summer session.
+All work is due by 5 p.m., 30 days after the last day of exams, unless an earlier date is stipulated by the instructor or if student is planning to participate in winter/summer session.
 Students must submit all outstanding work for a fall/spring incomplete in order to participate in winter/summer sessions.
 The work must be submitted before the first day of the session.

 Any provisional incomplete grades remaining by the end of the drop/add period of the subsequent semester will automatically be converted to the provisional final grade by the Office of the Registrar.